MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/proxy-change.md

 ## Management

-You can use this scenario to change the proxy exclusion list if you have an update available for your AKS-HCI management cluster and/or target clusters.
+You can use this scenario to change the proxy exclusion list if you have an update available for your Azure Stack HCI and Windows Server management cluster or target clusters.

 1. Update proxy settings by using the below command: